Sellye District

 Sellye (Sellyei járás) is a district in south-western part of Baranya County, Hungary.
-Sellye is also the name of the town where the district seat is found.
+Sellye is also the name of the town that is the location of the district seat.
 The district is located in the Southern Transdanubia Statistical Region.

 Geography

 Sellye District borders with Szigetvár District and Szentlőrinc District to the north, Pécs District and Siklós District to the east, the Croatian counties of Virovitica-Podravina and Osijek-Baranja to the south, Barcs District (Somogy County) to the west.
 The number of the inhabited places in Sellye District is 38.

 Municipalities

 The district has 1 town, 1 large village and 36 villages.